-Students will practice expressing themselves in Spanish in practical, real-life situations as outlined by the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
+Students will practice expressing themselves in Spanish in practical, real-life situations as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
 They will develop their listening, speaking, reading, and writing skills through functional and proficiency based activities.
 Students will learn to understand and manipulate the structures of the language necessary for basic communication.
 They will receive an overview of Hispanic culture and customs.
+Music, audio-visual materials, the Internet and print material will support the curriculum.